 - The Biéby Junior High School has been built and opened its doors to the children of the community.

 First secondary school in Biéby

 The school has four classrooms, five administrative rooms, two washrooms and four latrines.
 In addition, the project provided school benches, chairs, desks with drawers and filing cabinets.
-School also has a small cocoa farm where the student will have the possibility to learn sustainable cocoa farming and correct care of the trees.
-The secondary school will be part of the public school system of Ivory Coast.
+The school also has a small cocoa farm where the student have the possibility to learn sustainable cocoa farming and correct care of the trees.
+The secondary school will be part of the public school system of the country.

 Empowering cocoa communities through education

-The first secondary school in Biéby offers the possibility for youth from 12 to 16 year olds to continue studying in their home village.
-It brings a visible improvement in their school education, as previously there has not been a school for this age group.
-In Biéby many of the students completing primary school were forced to stay at home instead of continuing their studies as there was no secondary school close to their homes.
+The first secondary school in Biéby offers youth between the age of 12 and 16 the possibility to continue studying in their home village, which is a significant improvement to their chances of getting school education.
+In Biéby, many of the students completing primary school were forced to stay at home instead of continuing their studies as there were no secondary schools within a feasible distance from their homes.